 By Anna Sekula Posted January 31, 2012, 5:39 PM EST

-NEW YORK A clean white color palette may have dominated the look of the Jason Wu for Target preview event on Thursday night, but the design was far from simple.
+A clean white color palette may have dominated the look of the Jason Wu for Target preview event on Thursday night, but the design was far from simple.
 Looking to incorporate the designer's inspiration for the clothing line, Milu—the collection's feline mascot featured in the commercials—and its own stylish sensibility, the retail giant remodeled Skylight SoHo into a Parisian street scene with hand-painted wall illustrations, animated video projections mapped to three-dimensional façades, and window boxes overflowing with white roses.
 The experiential concept touched everything, extending from an entrance sign that read “bienvenue” and the tree-lined boulevard-like set up in the hallway to the seating area set inside a café and a boutique-style space that housed the night's shop.

 To pull off the event, perhaps its most visual launch yet, the marketer collaborated with Wu and brought in production outfit Extra!
 Extra!.